Die Storie van Klara Viljee

 Die Storie van Klara Viljee (The Story of Klara Viljee), is a 1992 South African drama film directed by Katinka Heyns and produced by Chris Barnard for Sonneblom Films.
-The film stars Anna-Mart van der Merwe in lead role along with Regardt van den Bergh, Hennie Oosthuizen and Trix Pienaar in supportive roles.
+The film stars Anna-Mart van der Merwe in the lead role along with Regardt van den Bergh, Hennie Oosthuizen and Trix Pienaar in supporting roles.

-The film revolves around the life of Klara Viljee, a girl in a small fishing village when she loses her father and her fiancé at sea.
+The film revolves around the life of Klara Viljee, a girl in a small fishing village who loses her father and her fiancé at sea.
 The film received positive reviews and won several awards at international film festivals.